winniendy/Pensacola/README.md

 # Pensacola
-A Nextflow pipeline to analyze NGS data of Candida auris from PacBio
+A Nextflow pipeline to analyze Candida auris data from PacBio sequencing.

 ## Prerequisites
 Nextflow is needed.
 The detail of installation can be found in https://github.com/nextflow-io/nextflow.
 For HiPerGator users, its installation is not needed.